-- Touch

-or

-repeatedly to select the desired favorites page. - 2.
+- Touch < or > repeatedly to select the desired favorites page. - 2.
 Touch the preset to listen to the channel.

-Using the SiriusXM Menu Operation
+Using the SiriusXM Menu

+Operation
-- Touch MENU on the SXM radio screen.

-- Touch the menu to select the desired item or to display the detail menu item.

-- Touch to return to the previous menu.
+- 1. Touch MENU on the SXM radio screen. - 2.
+Touch the menu to select the desired item or to display the detail menu item. - 3.
+Touch Back on the infotainment display to return to the previous menu.